keiran-rowell/keiran-rowell.github.io/_posts/2026-01-01-the-delian-mode.md

 ---

-The Lycian League lasted for hundreds of years (constituted ca. 2nd century BCE -- 43 CE) as an ancient democratic alliance of prosperous and culturally rich city-states along the Southern Anatolian coast.
+The Lycian League lasted for hundreds of years (constituted *ca.* 2<sup>nd</sup> century BCE--43 CE) as an ancient democratic alliance of prosperous and culturally rich city-states along the Southern Anatolian coast.
 Lycian civilisation itself dates from the Bronze Age.
 Yet they're barely known in modern times outside niche archaeological circles.
 Perhaps because they didn't expand, they didn't conquer, they didn't have a Great Empire or a Great Leader.
-Rich civic life is not enough for the historical record --- the narrative of history is of battles and states begat in blood.
+Rich civic life is not enough for the historical record --- the convential narrative of history is of battles and states begat in blood.

-The Lycians left behind some [monumental tombs](/images/lycian_cliff_tomb.jpg) hewn into the cliffs of Türkiye and [griffin-fringed sarcophagi](/images/lycian_griffin_sarcophagus.jpg).
+The Lycians left behind some [monumental tombs](/images/lycian_cliff_tomb.jpg) hewn into the cliffs of Türkiye and stunning [griffin-fringed sarcophagi](/images/lycian_griffin_sarcophagus.jpg).
 Despite an early democratic model, effectively repelling powerful imperial neighbours, and retaining some autonomy even after annexation as the final Roman colony in Anatolia in 43 CE, their legacy dissipated except amongst a few scholars.

 ### Forgotten Federations